 The Home Theatre – Not Exactly An “Out-of-Box” Experience

 Sadly, a proper home theatre is not something that’s usually plug-and-play ready.
 True, projectors have come a long way in terms of being more user-friendly and, generally speaking, offer a pretty intuitive installation.
-That being said, there is a lot to do before you can turn the lights low, put your feet up, and allow the movie magic wash over you like a bucket of ice-cold water poured from a second floor window.
+That being said, there is a lot to do before you can turn the lights low, put your feet up, and allow the movie magic wash over you like a bucket of ice-cold water poured from a second-floor window.

 Before You Even Decide On Your System

-If your plan is to just head on down to your local BestBuy and pickup up the unit that happens to be on sale, chances are you’ll be making a return trip – but not before testing your tolerance for dealing with frustration.
+If you plan to just head on down to your local BestBuy and pickup up the unit that happens to be on sale, chances are you’ll be making a return trip – but not before testing your tolerance for dealing with frustration.
 For this reason, we’ve put together a quick and dirty guide to making the most out of your home entertainment room.

 Remember, “Lights” Comes First

 Take a look at the room that is destined to become your home theatre.
 Is it below ground, or on the top floor of your house?
 Are there large windows or none at all?
-Depending on how you answered those questions can change what you’ll need to get your room home theatre ready; and it all starts with the room’s lighting.
+Depending on how you answered those questions can change what you’ll need to get your room home theatre ready, and it all starts with the room’s lighting.

 While projectors themselves are designed to perform under a variety of lighting conditions, if you don’t have the proper window coverings to block out the light, you might as well grab a romance novel and curl up with an afghan, ‘cause the Die Hard marathon just isn’t going to happen.
 Blackout shades prevent all but the minutest amount of light from entering the room – eliminating glare and enhancing the overall movie experience.
 As a rule, you’ll likely want cellular shades made from an opaque material.